 I read the original 1970 edition, and my family Bible, the Heritage Edition is advertised as a leather edition, though I think it might be more accurate to call it a bonded leather.
 It includes pictures, maps, scholarly and pastoral annotations, and cross references, a dictionary at the end, as well as other documents, and red letter in the New Testament.
 This is a well done study Bible and translation, and of all the Bibles I've read this is my favorite translation, and one of my favorite annotated and study or reference Bibles.

 Over my adult life, this is the most constant translation I've used.
 Though I've spent most of my time with the Oxford editions, it is the Cambridge Reference NRSV with Apocrypha that has got to be my all time favorite Bible.
-The Cambridge edition contains the entirety of the translation, headers, and references offered by the translation committee.
+The Cambridge edition contains the entirety of the translation, headers, and optional cross references offered as an external option by the translation committee.
 It includes the Cambridge/Oxford 2011 maps and index.
-It also has a custom Bible Glossary from Cambridge that seems equal to the Clarion KJB Reader's Companion (essentially a compendium of the Concord's Concordance, Bible Dictionary, and Glossary).
+It also has a custom Bible Glossary from Cambridge that seems equal to the Clarion KJB Reader's Companion (see above).
 The paper is thicker, line matched, and not too large of a size yet very readable.
 The typography is excellent, with center references.
 This edition comes in several bindings, and the hardcover is not only well bound but surprisingly affordable.

 ©2022-2023 David Egan Evans.